Discover The Burren and Connemara: Two of Ireland’s Most Stunning Regions

 - Personal Equipment

-You have the option to arrive at Dublin, Shannon or Cork airport and travel by bus or train to Liscannor to begin your walking vacation along the Burren Way.
+You have the option to arrive at Dublin, Shannon or Cork airport and travel by bus or train to Lahinch to begin your walking vacation along the Burren Way.
 We will supply you with the necessary timetables and information to get you safely to your first accommodation.

-Distance: 19 km / 11.8 miles, Ascent 820 m / 2460ft, Approximate walking time: 5 / 6 hours
+Distance: 10 km / 6 miles, Ascent 420 m / 1260ft, Approximate walking time: 4 / 6 hours.

-Your descent takes you into the Caher Valley and down by the only over ground river in the Burren, the Caher River.
-Along the way, you will have fantastic views back to the Cliffs of Moher and across the Atlantic Ocean to the Aran Islands.
-You will stay overnight in Fanore.
+Your descent leads into the Caher Valley and along the Caher River—the only above-ground river in the Burren.
+Along the way, you will enjoy fantastic views back towards the Cliffs of Moher and across the Atlantic Ocean to the Aran Islands.

 Distance: 22.5 km / 14.5 miles, Ascent: 852 m / 2556 ft, Approximate walking time: 6 / 7 hours